LCBOWER33/StegoScan/README.md

 Another novel feature is deep file extraction—a critical advancement in steganalysis.
 StegoScan.py doesn't just scan the surface of PDFs and DOCX files; it goes further, extracting and analyzing embedded files within them.
 This means steganographic content hidden inside attachments or deeply nested documents can be uncovered, addressing a major blind spot in traditional scanning tools.

 By combining multiple steganalysis techniques into a unified test suite, StegoScan.py provides a detailed and multi-layered analysis of files, offering security teams, digital forensics experts, and cybersecurity researchers a cutting-edge solution to an evolving digital threat.
 As steganography techniques become more sophisticated, traditional tools fall short—StegoScan.py ensures organizations stay ahead of bad actors by detecting what others miss.
-For a more detailed description of steganography and how it's used review the section titled "Background and Rational of StegoScan".
+For a more detailed description of steganography and how it's used review the section titled "Background and Rationale of StegoScan".

 ## How StegoScan Works

-StegoScan kicks off by setting up its own dedicated Python environment, creating a local workspace and installing all the necessary tools and packages to power its suite of analysis features.
+StegoScan kicks off by setting up its own dedicated Python environment, creating a local workspace, and installing all the necessary tools and packages to power its suite of analysis features.
 Once everything is in place, it verifies any provided IP addresses (if selected) to ensure they belong to active web servers.

 With the targets confirmed, StegoScan gets to work—scraping all available files of the specified types from the given IP addresses and URLs.
 If a local directory is selected, it gathers files from there as well.
 Every collected file is neatly organized by type and stored in the chosen directory.

 Next, StegoScan prepares a results directory and launches its suite of steganography detection tests.
-For greater detail into what test are availible review the section titled "Steganography Test Suite".
+For greater detail into what tests are available review the section titled "Steganography Test Suite".
 As hidden data is uncovered, files are categorized and stored in subfolders corresponding to the specific test that identified them.
 Once all tests have run their course, StegoScan finalizes the process and concludes execution.

 ## Demo Video